 Other racers had started asking Allan to build their engines — he seemed to have quite a handle on the secrets of drag racing.
 All through the seventies, Allan’s engine-building business in the garage behind his house continued to grow.

-With the move to full-time racing and engine building in 1979, the Pattersons began to enjoy Super Stock success.
-In late 1983, Todd began racing for his dad, but not without some hesitancy.
-Todd knew, and competitors made it a point to remind him, that he had big shoes to fill.
+With the move to full-time racing and engine building in 1979, the Pattersons continued to enjoy Super Stock success.
+In late 1983, Todd began his driving career and soon after he took over as the primary driver.
+The Pattersons made the switch from Super Stock to the Competition Eliminator category.

+The Pattersons’ first national event win in Competition Eliminator came at the Mile High Nationals in 1986, in a street roadster.
+The roadster was the old Wayne County Speed Shop Modified Eliminator Car.
 Todd then captured a win at Pomona and his first Division 5 championship in ’87, with a Buick Opel, the “world’s fastest A-Gas car,” that Dave Hutchens from Wayne County had driven to fame.

 In ’92, Todd secured another big win at the Gatornationals in a beige Lumina.
 “Anytime you go east in Competition Eliminator, there’s a lot of good cars.
 If you can win against that type of competition, you know you’re running against the best.”
 Todd’s second Division 5 championship came that season, also.

 In1993, the sweet taste of US Nationals victory was finally theirs.
 “That was the biggest win I’ve ever had.
 There are so many guys that are great racers that through their whole career haven’t had the opportunity to win at Indy.
 We had been going to that race since 1976 religiously.
 To finally get over that hump and win it, that’s gotta be the big one.”